 Concurrently with, and subject to, the completion of this offering, Lake Bleu Prime Healthcare Master Fund Limited has agreed to purchase from us US\$25 million in Class A ordinary shares at a price per share equal to the initial public offering price.
-Based on the initial public offering price of US\$16.50 per ADS, such investor will purchase 1,515,151 Class A ordinary shares from us.
+Assuming an initial offering price of US\$14.50 per ADS, the mid-point of the estimated range of the initial public offering price, such investor will purchase 1,724,138 Class A ordinary shares from us.
 Our proposed issuance and sale of Class A ordinary shares to such investor is being made through private placement pursuant to an exemption from registration with the U.S. Securities and Exchange Commission under Regulation S of the Securities Act.
 Under the subscription agreement executed on June 5, 2020, the completion of this offering is the only substantive closing condition precedent for the concurrent private placements and if this offering is completed, the concurrent private placements will be completed concurrently.
 The investor has agreed with the underwriters not to, directly or indirectly, sell, transfer or dispose of any ordinary shares acquired in the concurrent private placement for a period of 180 days after the date of this prospectus, subject to certain exceptions.